Vitamin B12 deficiency, more widespread than previously thought

 What should I expect and how much does it cost?

 Prior to the B12 injection, an intradermal allergy test is performed with 0.1 – 0.2 ml of B12.
 The physician asks the patient for any itching sensation and inspects the area for redness or swelling.
 Allergic reactions are very rare.
 After the allergy test, 1 ml of B12 is given via a small fine syringe in an acupuncture point known to boost energy and metabolism.
-Most common points are St 36, LI 10, and Sp 10.
+Most common points are LI 10 and Sp 10.
 This way, there is a synergistic effect between the stimulation of the acupuncture point and the injection of B12 into the body.
-The injection can be subdermal or intramuscular depending on effect desired.
+The injection can be subdermal or intramuscular depending on desired effect.
 Subdermal is absorbed slower over a few hours whereas inttramuscular is more rapidly available.
 Frequency of B12 shots is based on patient’s needs and ranges from once a week to once a month.
 Cost of B12 injection is $35 if given by itself or $20 additional cost if combined with acupuncture treatment.